-Well, I guess that’s why you’re here.
-You want to know just where to place that “treasure” box so you won’t lock yourself up with the awful smell.
-And that your guests won’t be bothered by the sight.
+You want to know the ideal spot where that “treasure” box won’t overpower an area with its inevitable odor and your guests won’t be bothered by the sight.

 So, should you hide it underneath a table?
 Or let it rest in the comfort room?
-Is the balcony a good place for the litter box to stay — or your apartment is just too small that you don’t even have a little porch?
+Is the balcony a good place for the litter box to stay?

 How many Litter Boxes do you need?

 But why?
-Well, you’ll have to set up an alternative box.
-You know how cats are, they need someplace else to pee if the first box is no longer that clean.
-Now I know what you’re thinking.
-You’re worried that your already small apartment might feel even smaller because of the additional litter boxes.
+Well, it’s recommended that you set up an alternative box for your cats to use in case their primary box is considered no longer clean.
+An already small apartment might feel even smaller because of the additional litter boxes.

 Sounds like a tall order?
 Then opt for a self-cleaning litter box.
 If you think you can’t maintain a litter box manually, then get yourself an automatic one.
-It can clean itself right after each time your cat is done with the dump.
+It can clean itself right after each time your cat is done.

 Where to Put the Cat Litter Box in a Small Apartment?